City of Milwaukie Logo

 37th Avenue & Oak Street Pedestrian Improvement Project

-The City of Milwaukie is preparing to install new sidewalks and crossing panels at the 37th Avenue & Oak Street railroad crossings as part of an effort to improve the safety and accessibility of crossings along the Union Pacific Railroad.
+The City of Milwaukie has begun construction to install new sidewalks and crossing panels at the 37th Avenue & Oak Street railroad crossings as part of an effort to improve the safety and accessibility of crossings along the Union Pacific Railroad.
 Crossing panels are concrete panels that fill in the large gap between the steel tracks and the roadway.
 They prevent feet, wheelchairs, strollers, and other items from becoming lodged in the gaps.
 The planned improvements, including sidewalks and crossing panels, are shown in the diagrams below.

 37th Avenue Railroad Crossing: